Txiag/Pokequest/README.md

 2. Install [Pygame](https://www.pygame.org/wiki/GettingStarted)
 3. [Download the zip](https://github.com/Txiag/Pokequest/archive/master.zip) or Clone the game
 4. Execute the main.py file
-4.1.
-On Windows: Double click on the file
+- On Windows: Double click on the file
-4.2.
-On Linux Terminal: $python3 main.py
+- On Linux Terminal: $python3 main.py

+### On the selection screen
 <hr>

 ## Features